Agentfy-io/Agentfy/README.md

 ## 📋 Overview

 **Agentfy** is a modular, multi-agent coordination platform purpose-built for automating tasks across social media ecosystems.
-Architected with a flexible **microservices control plane (MCP)**, the system enables intelligent workflow execution by leveraging **LLMs** to translate user intents into structured, goal-driven task chains.
+Architected with a flexible **Model Context Protocol (MCP)**, the system enables intelligent workflow execution by leveraging **LLMs** to translate user intents into structured, goal-driven task chains.

 Agentfy supports **multi-agent communication and collaboration**, allowing sub-agents to reason, perceive, and act together in real-time.
 It dynamically selects and routes requests to the most suitable agents and functions — no manual configuration needed.